-In this article, we will explore Ford’s research and development expense and compare it with that of Tesla over a period of time.
+In this article, we will explore Ford Motor’s research and development expenses and compare them with that of Tesla over a period of time.

 As we all know, Ford has been in the automobile industry for more than a couple of decades whereas Tesla is still a relatively new player.